-The Annual Town Meeting of 2005, under section 12 of chapter 40 of the acts and Resolves of 1963, extended the King Philip Historic District by adding: Beginning and running westerly on Boston Post Road from the westerly border of the existing King Philip Historic District, including 300 ft. on either side of the layout of said road, to the intersection of Concord Road and extending 300 ft. beyond said Concord Road; thence running north on Concord Road to a point 150 ft. beyond the southerly sideline of Codjer Lane on the easterly side of Concord Road and to the southerly sideline of Codjer Lane on the westerly side of the layout of said road.
+The Annual Town Meeting of 2005, under section 12 of chapter 40 of the acts and Resolves of 1963, extended the King Philip Historic District by adding: Beginning and running westerly on Boston Post Road from the westerly border of the existing King Philip Historic District, including 300 ft. on either side of the layout of said road, to the intersection of Concord Road and extending 300 ft. beyond said Concord Road; thence running north on Concord Road to a point 150 ft. beyond the southerly sideline of Codjer Lane on the easterly side of Concord Road and to the southerly sideline of Codjer Lane on the westerly side of Concord Road, including 300 ft. on either side of the layout of said road.